getify/foi-lang/Foi-Guide.md

 I wanted to take a moment to explain my justification for this choice.

-Unlike all those other Lisp languages, **Foi** takes the very unusual step of combining a prefix-Lisp form in the same language as an infix function call form.
+Unlike all those other Lisp languages, **Foi** takes the very unusual step of combining a prefix-Lisp form in the same language as an prefix function call form.

 And because of the strong familiarity (from non-Lisp languages) of function calls looking like `whatever(42)`, the `( )` must be used for delimiting the argument list, with the function callee prefixed on the outside.
-Moreover, `(    )` is extremely common (in infix language form) for expression grouping, providing yet another complication.
+Moreover, `(    )` is extremely common (in prefix language form) for expression grouping, providing yet another complication.

-Syntactically/grammatically, it's thus challenging to support variations like `whatever(42)` (infix function call form), `(whatever 42)` (prefix Lisp form), and `(42 + whatever())` (infix expression grouping)... all in the same language, especially as these expressions nest inside each other in complicated ways.
+Syntactically/grammatically, it's thus challenging to support variations like `whatever(42)` (prefix function call form), `(whatever 42)` (prefix Lisp form), and `(42 + whatever())` (infix expression grouping)... all in the same language, especially as these expressions nest inside each other in complicated ways.

 Simpler Lisp languages are free to use `(    )` for their S-expressions mostly because they don't really use `(    )` for any of these other purposes.
 However, **Foi** must address the conflation issue.